tuzig/gizajs/README.md

 ### Adding the text

 In the above dir you got a `bio.json` file.
-This is a sample that the build script left for you to use as a base.
+This is a sample that the build script copied in for you to use as a base.
 Edit it and key in the personal details and the life spans of your hero.

 ## Contribuiting